apify/apify-docs/CONTRIBUTING.md

 For Markdown, we use the [markdownlint](https://github.com/DavidAnson/markdownlint) package, which also has a handy VSCode [extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).

 For JavaScript, we use the [ESLint Markdown plugin](https://github.com/eslint/eslint-plugin-markdown).

+### Vale

+Apart from `markdownlint` we also utilize Vale as linting solution for prose.
+You can either use Vale as a CLI tool (for more information how to set it up go [here](https://vale.sh/docs/vale-cli/installation/)) or you can use Vale with a VSCode [extension](https://marketplace.visualstudio.com/items?itemName=ChrisChinchilla.vale-vscode).
+The rulesets that Vale will utilize while linting can be found within `.github/styles` directory.

+#### Exceptions for Vale

+If Vale catches some specific words that you feel that should not be subjected to linting you can add them to the `accept.txt` found within the `.github/styles/Vocab/Docs` directory.
+For more information hw it works visit Vale [docs](https://vale.sh/docs/topics/vocab/).

 ## Pull requests